Endodontics in New City, NY

 Endodontics

-Endodontics is the realm of dentistry that deals with the inside of a tooth.
-Teeth are hollow, and the hollow space within each tooth contains nerves and blood vessels.
+At Rockland Dental Specialists, our team provides a comprehensive range of dental services to help you maintain your oral health.
+Endodontics is the realm of dentistry that deals with the inside of a tooth, derived from the Greek words “endo” (inside) and “odont” (tooth).
+Teeth are hollow, and the hollow space within each tooth contains dental pulp, which consists of nerves and blood vessels.
 Each root of each tooth has a tiny opening at the tip of the root where these nerves and blood vessels enter the tooth.
 This soft tissue is called the pulp, and the hollow space is the pulp chamber.
-The pulp provides hydration, nourishment and sensation to the teeth.

-What is a Root Canal?
+What Is a Root Canal?

 Why Do Teeth Need Root Canal Treatments?